 Revocable vs. Irrevocable Trusts in Texas

 You’ve worked your entire life to provide for yourself and your family.
 How can you ensure that your loved ones are protected and taken care of after you are gone?
 The answer may be to establish an estate plan that includes not only a will but also a trust.
-How do you know which trust option is right for you?
+How do you know which trusts option is right for you?

 Estate planning can be complicated.
 There are several ways you can protect your family and assets, but it’s challenging to narrow down the options that meet your unique needs.
 The Texas firm of Hargrave Law, PC, wants to explain the key distinctions between two of the most popular trust options so you can decide which trust is right for you.